Archives

 Competences: Healthcare, Project Management, Interior Design, 3D illustration

-Psykiatrins Hus, The Psychiatry Building in Uppsala has been named one of the world’s most architecturally impressive hospitals.
+Psykiatrins Hus, The Psychiatric Building in Uppsala has been named one of the world’s most architecturally impressive hospitals.
 We designed it with a clear vision: to create a patient-centred environment that demystifies mental illness.
 Transparency and integration are at the heart of the design.

 In 2007, we won the pre-qualification contest regarding a new building for psychiatric care and research on the campus of the Academic Hospital in central Uppsala.
 Through the new hospital, the Regional Health Authority wanted to improve the health care processes, create clearer connections with the somatic health care and integrate research and teaching.